skybber/czsky/README.md

 ##### Add Environment Variables

 Create a file called `config.env` that contains environment variables. **Very important: do not include the `config.env` file in any commits.
 This should remain private.** You will manually maintain this file locally, and keep it in sync on your host.
+To make it easy to set up this file with the required values, you can use config.env.example as a configuration template.

 Variables declared in file have the following format: `ENVIRONMENT_VARIABLE=value`.
 You may also wrap values in double quotes like `ENVIRONMENT_VARIABLE="value with spaces"`.